Csalex01/VacationManager/README.md

 ### GitHub Desktop ([link](https://desktop.github.com/))

 GitHub Desktop makes it easier to manage changes and repositories in a visual interface, rather than in the command line.

+## Further possible improvements

+This project in it's current state is a prototype, with possible errors, bugs and room for code refactoring.

+Features currently not implemented:
+- Docker container

+Possible improvements:
+- How a component loads the current user (logged in or not): At the moment, each time a new view is loaded, it makes an API call to the authentication service, and with the given ID, it queries the Firestore database for the user's information.
+This makes some components slow to load or less responsive.
+This could be avoided by storing the user's data in the firebase/config.js file and exporting it as a module, this way it is only loaded once and it can be used where it is needed without an unneccesary authenticattion API request and database query.